yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 begindiv(intro)

-<%= tldr %> I create a simple mathematical world to talk about the different meaning of undecidability:
+<%= tldr %> I prepend to be the creator of a simple world.
+And I use this world to give examples of different meanings behind the word _undecidability_:

 - Undecidability due to measure errors,
 - Big errors resulting from small initial measure error,
 - Fractal undecidability ;
 - Logic Undecidability.

-After that, I try to find what is the best we can do knowing many things are undecidable.
+After that, I try to find what is the best we can do to discover truths.

 enddiv